Dealman/A3DTools/README.md

 [format["Generated Code for %1 Loot Markers, Saved to Clipboard.
 Remember to change Table name!", (str numOfLoot)], [0, 0.30, 0.80, 0.40], "#BBCCDD", "ReadoutClick", 6] call DT_fnc_DisplayCustom3DENNotification;
 ```

+# Note for Generated Objects
+The format I generate the code in is different from that of Exile's code because mine uses setVectorDirAndUp so buildings maintain the correct rotation.
+Please refer to this thread for details on how to fix this; http://www.exilemod.com/topic/14000-problems-with-eden-custom-buildings/?do=findComment&comment=90761

 # Known Issues
 • When clearing all loot spheres, the object themselves are removed.
 But the EDEN Editor icons remain and can be moved around - code is still generated despite the objects not really being there.
 Have yet to find a solution for this.
 • When deleting your selected target, the green outline remains.
 Again, yet to find a solutions since EDEN events don't seem to be working for me.